EngMMuammar/robotics_software_engineer/module_2_assignment/Readme.md

 - Learn how to interact with ROS 2 services to modify node behavior and simulation environments.
 - Understand how to use ROS 2 parameters to control and alter the behavior of nodes in real-time.
 ---
-## Submission Process

-1. **Create Files:**
-   - Navigate to the `module_2_assignment` package.
-   - Create the required files for the custom ROS 2 node and launch file.

-2. **Document Your Work:**
-   - Create a `README.md` file in the `module_2_assignment` package.
-   - Provide details about the files you created, including explanations of the code and the commands needed to run your custom node and launch file.

-3. **Submit Your Assignment:**
-   - Push your changes to your forked repository.
-   - Provide your repository link in the assignment submission text area.
-   - **Note**: Ensure you press the "Start Assignment" button when you see the page (as it takes time to generate the pages).

-4. **Wait for Review:**
-   - Wait for the instructors to review your submission.